The CQ World-Wide WPX Contest

 we have an elaborate yet reasonably logical and consistent

 assignment of callsign prefixes.
+For example, in my callsign (WQ6X)

-in my callsign (WQ6X) the prefix is WQ6.
-Because our contact points
+the prefix is WQ6.

-the WPX contest can get rediculously high.
+work, scores in the WPX contest can get rediculously high.
+Many

-counteries activate otherwise little used prefixes for this contest,
+countries activate otherwise little used prefixes for this contest,

 such as 7K7 for Japan (normally JA), L73 for Argentina (normally LU)

-and P43/P49 from Brazil (normally PY).
+and P43/P49 from Brazil (normally PY/PJ).

-Ron - WQ6X |
+Ron WQ6X often

-WQ6X is currently in Ojai, Southern California
+WQ6X is currently in Alameda California

 For more information contact Ron Fitch.